What chords are in the key of C minor? Learn all about the C minor scale and C minor chords below

 In C minor, the next chord built on D is the supertonic chord, or ii chord.
 It is a diminished chord, and is made up of D – F – Ab.
 A diminished chord sounds crunchier than a minor chord, because there are fewer half steps between the middle and top notes of the chord!
 Take a moment and sit at your piano and count the half steps between C -Eb- G and D – F – Ab.
 What do you notice?
 There are more half steps between Eb and G than between F and Ab.

-Our next chord in C minor is the mediant chord, or III chord.
+Our next chord is the mediant chord, or III chord.
 This chord is major in quality, and is Eb – G – Bb.

 The next chord is a subdominant; the iv chord is minor and starts on F. F – Ab – C is the fourth C minor piano chord for this scale.